Updated September 28, 2020.

 More tips: Use surge protectors, and don’t plug power strips into each other.

-If you’re not confident in your electrical abilities, call an electrician for a professional opinion.
+If you’re not confident in your electrical abilities, call an electrician for a professional opinion on your situation.

 I know!
 It’s hard!
 And your reptiles keep you busy enough.
 But keeping your reptile room easily accessible and clutter-free is one of the best ways to prevent fire.
 Dust your heat lamps, give your heat pads room to breathe, and don’t put anything that produces heat next to anything that can burn (paper, cardboard, wood, houseplants, fabric, etc).